low-streaming/local_growbox/README.md

   - *Seedling*: 18h ON / 6h OFF (Starts at 06:00)
   - *Vegetative*: 18h ON / 6h OFF (Starts at 06:00)
   - *Flowering*: 12h ON / 12h OFF (Starts at 06:00)
+- **Fan Control**: Automatic ON/OFF control based on target temperature and max humidity.
 - **VPD Functionality**: Calculates Vapor Pressure Deficit (VPD) in real-time.
 - **Master Control**: Single switch to enable/disable all automation.